ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-filtering/index.md

 }
 </snippet>

-Note in the snippet above that the `filterValueGetter` uses the `colId` to determine which filter value to return, although different strategies may be required for different column configurations.
+Note in the snippet above that the `filterValueGetter` uses the `colId` value to determine which filter value to return, although different strategies may be required for different column configurations.

 The following example demonstrates filtering with multiple group columns.
 Note the following: